 Data Stream Manipulation and Data Mining

-Data stream manipulation involves a player altering the flow of information between the World of Warcraft servers and their computer.
-Data mining involves a player extracting information frmo game files that is not intended to be public.
+Data stream manipulation involves a player altering the flow of information between the game servers and their computer.
+Data mining involves a player extracting information from game files that is not intended to be public.

 Article ID: 300736